venbruno/data-stack-diagram/README.md

 # data-stack-diagram

-This project defines what logos are available on https://www.datastackdiagram.com/
+This project defines the logos that are available on https://www.datastackdiagram.com/

 ## Contributing

-To add a new integration, open a PR that includes the following updates.
+To add a new logo, open a PR that includes the following updates.

-### Add an entry to `integration.json`
+### Add an entry to `logos.json`

 New entries should be added alphabetically.